puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start.markdown

 Instructions are available for [Windows](./install_windows.html) and [*nix](./install_linux.html) users.

+To learn how to get your Puppet master and agent(s) to communicate and ensure your Puppet master will receive certificates from its agents, follow the instructions in the [Master/Agent Communication Guide](./quick_start_master_agent_communication.html).

 ### 3. Hello, World!
 The instructions in [this guide](./quick_start_helloworld.html) lead you through the fundamentals of Puppet module writing.
 You'll write a very simple module that contains classes to manage your motd (message of the day) and create a Hello, World! notification on the command line.